minhtriet/qtm/README.md

-# Quantum simulation for transition material
+# Quantum simulation for transition metal

 ## How to run
 1. Run `poetry install`